 You may puzzle over why people go to such lengths to incorporate a company only then to switch it to “suspend mode”.
 Indeed, there are many compelling reasons to establish a dormant company or register a standard company as one.
 Some of the benefits of having a dormant company in Hong Kong are as follows:

-To maintain the company as a legal entity at a minimum maintenance cost since your company, by becoming dormant, is exempt from complying with a number of legal requirements, as laid down by the Ordinance, including:
+Cost-saving.
+A dormant company is exempted from complying with a number of legal requirements, as laid down by the Ordinance, including:

 - Filing an annual return